Why This Matters

 What You Should Know About Graduating From College in Rhode Island

-Many of these schools offer degrees that are highly relevant to Rhode Island’s job market.
-The fastest growing occupations in the state that require a bachelor’s degree are materials engineers, religious workers, data scientists, information security analysts, and logisticians.
+Also, the fastest-growing occupations in the state that require a bachelor’s degree are materials engineers, religious workers, data scientists, information security analysts, and logisticians.

 What’s Next?